openlegend/core-rules/core/SRD.md

 ### Advantage and Disadvantage Without Attribute Dice

 When attempting any roll that does not include attribute dice, you roll 2 d20 and keep the higher die for advantage or the lower die for disadvantage, you cannot accrue advantage or disadvantage greater than 1.
-This applies to both actions performed with attribute score of zero, as well as non-action rolls (like the d20 rolled for a Resist action).
+This applies to both actions performed with attribute score of zero, as well as non-action rolls (like the d20 used for a Resist roll).
 Your character is already so inept at the action that they cannot capitalize on cumulative circumstancial help or hindrances.
 In addition, if you make a roll without attribute dice, you cannot voluntarily incur disadvantage for some beneficial effect.
 Thus you cannot multi-target attack if you have an attribute score of zero.

 ### Assigning Advantage and Disadvantage